 Patterned Wide Leg Pants

-Many of us tend to prefer to wear our patterns on top, a patterned pant – whether it’s a plaid, floral, abstract, or some other look – can be fun and flattering, since the pattern isn’t tight to the body and the flowing fabric lets the pattern, not your figure, be the star.
-For example, these tropical print patterned pants from White House Black Market are perfect for summer and you probably already own flat sandals, a straw bag, and a fitted black or white top (or both) to pair with them.
+Many of us tend to prefer to wear our patterns on top.
+But a patterned pant, whether it’s a plaid, floral, abstract, or some other look, can be fun.
+It’s flattering too, since the pattern isn’t tight to the body and the flowing fabric lets the print, not your figure, be the star.
+For example, these botanical print pants from LOFT are perfect for summer.
+Besides, you probably already own flat sandals, a straw bag, and a fitted black or white top (or both) to pair with them.

 Belted Wide Leg Pants

 Wide leg pants with a self-belt might seem like an eighties throwback, but the versions we are seeing now are far from those slouchy trousers.
-Like these saturated pastel Express tie-waist pants that would glide over the body and be fun to dress up with a silk tee or blouse and mules or down with a more casual top and flats or maybe even chunky sneakers and big necklace.
+These bold colored Banana Republic wide-leg paperbag pants would be fun to dress up with a silk tee or blouse and mules.
+Or dress them down with a more casual top and flats or maybe even chunky sneakers and big necklace.

 Cropped Wide Leg Pants

-We don’t mean those hideous gaucho pants that had their thankfully brief moment a while back, but tailored wide leg pants like these from Maeve that are available at Anthropologie that are perfect for showing off a great pair of shoes – and most of us still have slim ankles and lower calves after 40 to boot.
+We don’t mean those hideous gaucho pants that had their thankfully brief moment a while back, but tailored wide leg pants like these from Apiece Apart are perfect for showing off a great pair of shoes.
+And most of us still have slim ankles and lower calves after 50 to boot.

 Keep It Fitted On Top